 - A nominated member of the UK volunteer support team

-- One-to-one face to face briefing for UK applicants
+- Optional one-to-one face to face briefing for UK applicants

 - References taken up